ebramk12/digital-disbursements/docs/interactive-guide/batchflow.md

 ## Inbound file

-The file should have comma separated fields in specific order.
+CI Create Recipient & Initiate Payment file should have comma separated fields in specific order.

 Each field should be quoted with double-quotes (") for data reliability.

-Refer below table for DDP CSV Fields:
+Refer below table for DDP CSV Fields

 **<ins> Inbound File Mapping Details </ins>**